njgibbon/fend/README.md

 ![Fend Failed](images/fend-failed.png)

 # Meta
-Project used as a vehicle to help learn some of the basics of tool development using GoLang and also to explore GitHub Actions from a development point of view as I have had a really positive experience with GA as a User.
+Project used as a vehicle to help learn some of the basics of tool development using Go and also to explore GitHub Actions from a development point of view as I have had a really positive experience with GitHub Actions from the user perspective.

 # Similar tools
 * https://github.com/fernandrone/linelint